timgates42/ptah/docs/rest.rst

 Overview
 --------
 REST API is flat.
-If your content participates in heirarchy the system will take this into account when computing security.
+If your content participates in hierarchy the system will take this into account when computing security.

 Note that in the following values for __link__, __uri__ will be different in